Dollar coin (United States): Presidential Dollar Coins (2007–2016; 2020)

 A common minting error on this coin, estimated at 80,000, from a mintage of 300,000,000 coins, is the omission of the edge lettering causing a plain outside edge.
 Because the omission includes the words "In God We Trust", some in the popular media have dubbed it the "godless" coin.
 A false (although at one time widely reported) error is the report that the edge lettering is upside down.
 The edge lettering does not occur at the same time as the minting of the coins, allowing for the natural occurrence of the lettering in either orientation, except Proof Coins where the date and lettering are all "right-side-up".

-Because of budget constraints and increasing stockpiles of these relatively unpopular coins, the production of new Presidential dollar coins for circulation was suspended on December 11, 2011, by U.S. Treasury Secretary Timothy F. Geithner.
+Because of budget constraints and increasing stockpiles of these relatively unpopular coins, the production of new presidential dollar coins for circulation was suspended on December 11, 2011, by U.S. Treasury Secretary Timothy F. Geithner.
 Further minting of these coins was reserved solely for collectors.

 American Innovation Dollar Coins (2018–2032)

-On July 20, 2018, then-President Donald Trump signed the American Innovation $1 Coin Act into law.
+On July 20, 2018, President Donald Trump signed the American Innovation $1 Coin Act into law.
 The program calls for the release of four new coins each year from 2019 through 2032 "to honor innovation and innovators by issuing $1 coins for each of the 50 states, the District of Columbia, and the five U.S. territories – Puerto Rico, Guam, American Samoa, the U.S. Virgin Islands, and the Northern Mariana Islands".
 An introductory coin, commemorating George Washington signing the country's first patent into law, was released in December 2018.
 The coins are currently only being minted for collectors.

+For the semiquincentennial celebration (2026)

+In October 2025, the United States Mint confirmed that it is planning to issue a commemorative $1 coin in celebration of the 250th anniversary of the founding of the country during the following year.
+Although the law explicitly prohibits using images of living or recently deceased (two years) presidents or former presidents, the design for the coin nonetheless features images of Trump, the sitting president, on both the obverse and reverse.
+The announcement stated that no final decision has been made regarding the design of the coin.